-- Start using Quality of Service (QoS) settings that help manage packet loss by devoting more network traffic to the places that need it the most.
+- Start using Quality of Service (QoS) settings that help manage packet loss by devoting more network traffic to the most needed places.
 It is handy when the network is involved in intensive data-consuming activities like playing online games, using VoIP services, or streaming content.

 - By exploiting network vulnerabilities, hackers can also result in packet loss.
 Hence, if you suspect an attack, deeply inspect the IP logs and block unfamiliar IP addresses.

 These are some tips that help in reducing packet loss.
 So, do practice them and ensure network stability.
 You can also use network performance monitoring tools to detect, troubleshoot, and fix packet loss.